-The study looked into the effect PM2.5 pollution has in children below 5 years old developing respiratory infections such as pneumonia and bronchitis.
+The study looked into the effect PM2.5 pollution has in children below five years old developing respiratory infections such as pneumonia and bronchitis.
 This is concerning as children are more susceptible to air pollution.
-The study estimated an average of 7.2% of respiratory mortality in children under the age of 5.
+The study estimated an average of 7.2% of respiratory mortality in children under the age of five.

 In 2012, India and China were shown to be the biggest contributors to PM2.5 in the atmosphere.
 North America and Europe were also shown to be significant contributors, the latter found to be adding to the pollution of the North African coastline.
 The study estimated that globally 10.2 million premature deaths annually are attributable to fossil fuel combustion, which would be the equivalent of 21.5% of all deaths annually.

 The solution to this problem is clearly the reduction of an over-reliance on fossil fuels.
 Fossil fuel burning is not the only source of pollution that affects human health, but is far more controllable compared to natural sources , such as wildfire smoke.

 The data in this study reflects global fossil fuel combustion in 2012, since then, China has applied measures to decrease fossil fuel emissions.
 These reductions led to a 30%–50% decline in PM2.5 from 2013 to 2018, which has led to a drop in premature deaths - from 10.2 million to 8.7 million annually.

 It is evident that government policies aimed at reducing fossil fuel combustion have a real-life impact on the reduction of premature deaths.
 This evidence shows the benefits of investing in greener and alternative energy sources.

 Featured Image: Ron Wolf | Flickr / M Anamul Rezwan | Pixabay